From LimeSurvey Manual

 View in CPDB

 The last option located on the tokens management toolbar is the View in CPDB option.
-This allows the survey administrator to see the common users that exist in both central participants database and survey participants list.
+This allows the survey administrator to see the common users that exist in both the central participant database and survey participants list.

 For example, we have the following survey participants list:

-The users with ID 1 and 2 have been shared from the central participants database.
-To check this, go to the tokens management toolbar and click on View in CPDB
+The users with ID 1 and 2 have been shared from the central participant database.
+To check this, go to the survey participants table management toolbar and click on View in CPDB

 As you can see, the View in CPDB function basically applies a filter in order to determine which users from the CPDB are present in the respective survey.